p-acDev/orca_tools/README.md

 ## postreatment

 ### specific format
-This script aims to extract the mooring line loads in the specific format:
+This script aims to extract the mooring line loads in the specific format

 Just double click on the `launch_posttreat.bat`

-### 3 plot and line elevation
+### 3D plot and line elevation
-This script aims to do a 3D plot of mooring lines to check visually the line position and a heatmap which is 2D Just double click on the `launch_plot.bat`
+This script aims to do a 3D plot of mooring lines to check visually the line position and a heatmap which is 2D

+Just double click on the `launch_plot.bat`

 ### clashing report
 This scripts aims to provide a clashing line report with relative z position of each line Vs each line It only checks the relevant lines, i.e, it checks only line side FRONT Vs line side RIGHT for instance.
-In addition it only check the relative line elevation when XY of each line are close to each other Just double click on the `launch_clashing_report.bat`
+In addition it only check the relative line elevation when XY of each line are close to each other

+Just double click on the `launch_clashing_report.bat`